vEnhance/1802/r11.typ

   I'll email out once the date/time/room is finalized.
   - It will be a mock exam for one hour then solution presentation for an hour.
-  - I will post the exam beforehand, so if you can only make 4pm-5pm you can try the mock exam on your own time before coming.
+  - I will post the exam beforehand, so if you can only make 4pm-5pm you can try the mock yourself and then come to solutions.
 - My *LAMV course notes* are coming along! 🎉
   (This is the mega-file titled "Linear Algebra and Multivariable Calculus" on my page.)
   - Gradient (up to last recitation) pretty much all written up now.
   - If things go really well I may have all MT2 material written up by Wednesday, Oct 16.
     - However, my thesis defense is in a couple months, so no promises LOL.
   - Over time I may try to backfill MT1 material as well (for future years of 18.02).
+  - In the future, I'll also update LAMV rather than fill in post-recitation notes.

 = Recitation questions from official course